ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 ## Overview
 {: #overview}

-View the overview information for an instance.
+View the overview information for a domain.

 **NAME**

-  `cloud-internet-services overview` - Show the overview information for an instance.
+  `cloud-internet-services overview` - Show the overview information for a domain.

 **USAGE**